 The BCSGA Advisor may not void an election on any other grounds or by any other procedure, as stated in the Election Code.

-Only the BC Vice President of Student Affairs may void an election.
+Only the BC President or BC Vice President of Student Affairs may void an election.

 If the BCSGA Advisor voids an Election, the BCSGA Advisor shall provide for a new special election to be held on the next full week of instruction no later than one week from the decision to settle the outcome of the affected portion of the elections.